tostenzel/mcmot-transformer/TRAIN_BASELINE.md

     cd ..
     python src/wildtrack_generate_coco.py

 Thereafter, **also** generate the same data in MOT format.
-This ugly doubling is necessary because the evaluation code requires validation/test data in MOT format.
+This ugly double structure is necessary because the evaluation code requires validation and test splits in MOT format.
 This fact is not written in the section of trackformer's `TRAINING.md` about training on a custom dataset.
 Yet, it is revealed in [this issue](https://github.com/timmeinhardt/trackformer/issues/73).
 Note that we only require the validation data but the following script convert also the training data.
-To call the python file, type

-`python src/wildtrack_generate_mot_from_coco.py`
+    python src/wildtrack_generate_mot_from_coco.py
+    # test whether COCO and MOT data are equal
+    python wildtrack_test.py

 ## Finding a free GPU

-**Caution:** I am unsure about the following advices:

 Check which GPU, if any, is free with `$ nvidia-smi`.
-If you only want to train on one GPU, set device: cuda:x with x in {0,...,7}.
-For more GPUs, use `export CUDA_VISIBLE_DEVICES=6,7` and afterwards `python myscript.py`.
+Select specific GPUS by prepending `CUDA_VISIBLE_DEVICES=0,1` before `python myscript.py`.
+Additionally, we sometimes have to empty the GPU cache

     import gc
     import torch